nautobot/nautobot/nautobot/docs/development/natural-keys.md

 ### Natural Keys Referencing a Different Self-Referential Model

-Relatedly, if you have a model whose natural keys include a ForeignKey to a model like `Location` with self-referential and variadic natural keys, for the related model to be handled properly, you must always ensure that the related field is the **last** such field in your model's uniqueness constraint or `natural_key_field_names` declaration.
-Instead of:
+Similarly, if you have a model whose natural keys include a `ForeignKey` to a model like `Location` with self-referential and variadic natural keys, for the related model to be handled properly, you must always ensure that the related field is the **last** such field in your model's uniqueness constraint or `natural_key_field_names` declaration.

+Instead of this:

 ```python
 class VLANGroup(BaseModel):